Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 Understanding that upfront prevents most frustration.

-Las Vegas Monorail: A Paid Elevated Rail Behind the Strip
+Las Vegas Monorail: A Paid Rail Behind the Strip

-The Las Vegas Monorail is a raised train system that runs along the east side of the Strip, roughly from the MGM Grand area north toward Sahara.
+The Las Vegas Monorail runs along the east side of the Strip, roughly from the MGM Grand area north toward Sahara.

 It is not free to ride.
-Tickets are required, and it functions more like a commuter rail than a resort amenity.
+Tickets are required, and it functions as a limited corridor, not a comprehensive transportation system.

 What it’s like to use

-• Stations located behind hotels, not directly on the Strip sidewalk
+• stations located behind hotels, not directly on the Strip

 When it works best

-• Traveling between far-apart resorts on the north or central Strip
+• traveling between far-apart resorts on the central or north Strip

-• Reducing long outdoor walks in hot weather
+• reducing long outdoor walks in extreme heat

-Even when the monorail saves distance between hotels, you still walk a fair amount within hotels to reach stations.
-It’s most helpful only when both your start and end points line up well with its stops.
+Even when the monorail saves distance between hotels, you still walk a significant amount within those properties to reach stations.
+It only works well when your start and end points align with its stops.

-Las Vegas has several free trams, but they are not a single system.
-Each tram serves a specific resort cluster and stops once it reaches the end of that cluster.
+Las Vegas has several free trams, but they are not a unified system.
+Each tram serves a specific resort cluster and stops once it reaches the end of that zone.

-Think of them as convenience shuttles inside large hotel zones, not public transit.
+Think of them as convenience shuttles inside large hotel areas — not a connected transit network.

-This is one of the most useful trams for reducing long walks at the south end of the Strip.
+One of the most practical routes connects Excalibur and Mandalay Bay, helping reduce long walks at the south end of the Strip.

 What free trams are good for